MarkLundager/AdventOfCode2024/README.md

 No words.
 I thought I had it all figured.
 Part one went very smoothly... then part two felt like someone shoved a glock down my mouth.
 I quickly thought alright, we can only place obstructions on the path taken by the guard, we cannot put an obstruction where we've already been as that would make the current path unfeasible.
 I get the correct input on the smaller input and then I experience the immeasurable joy of finding out my solution on the larger input did not work.
 I'm going crazy,  experimenting with different smaller inputs, ok, what if the loop is independant from the obstruction?
 Na we got that covered.
-After a very rough day I got it.
+After a very rough day I found the bug.
 If the guard returns to the obstruction through a different path, he walks straight through like fucking
 Juggernaut from X-MEN.
 Slowly losing my sanity.
 At least the code turned out alright.